GuanceCloud/guance-docs/docs/en/management/overall-blacklist.md

 | `in / not in`       | Numeric List       | Whether the specified field is in a list, and multi-type cluttering is supported in the list.           | `1,2,"foo",3.5`   |
 | `match / not match` | Regular expression list | Whether the specified field matches the regular in the list, which only supports string types. | `"foo.*","bar.*"` |

-Note: Data types support string, integer and floating point types.
+**Note**: Data types support string, integer and floating point types.

 ![](img/5.blacklist_1.2.png)